It can be tempting to ship a board game via Media Mail because of the reduced shipping cost. But are board games Media Mail?

 - Blank Media such as blank CDs, DVDs, audio tapes and/or

-- Video Tapes with advertising (trailers for movies are not considered advertising).
+- Video Tapes with advertising (trailers for films are not considered advertising).

 - Photographs or photo albums.